Thursday's Child Has Far To Go...

 hursday’s Child has far to go” or so the old familiar rhyme will have us believe and Rita Webb certainly proved it correct!
 A recent astrology post says this about being born on a Thursday. ...

 her 28th birthday when she gave birth to her daughter at 87 Hartland Road, Willesden, on Thursday 25th February 1904 it had proved to be a mild month, but by the end of February it had turned decidedly colder with snow falling in parts of London.
-Rita's Father Henry Augusutus Webb had also celebrated his 24th birthday the previous month the couple who had married seven months earlier decided to call their daughter Olive as it was a favourite name of her father's (It was also the 30th most popular name for girls of that year, the name Rita didn't even make the top 100!)
+Rita's Father Henry Augusutus Webb had also celebrated his 24th birthday the previous month.
+The couple who had married seven months earlier decided to call their daughter Olive as it was a favourite name of Henry's (It was also the 30th most popular name for girls of that year, the name Rita didn't even make the top 100!)

 Including the day she was born Rita’s birthday fell on a Thursday eleven times in 77 years!
 We take a brief look at some of the happenings around Rita's world for those years.